List of special economic zones: China

-The Royal Science and Technology Park - SEZ

-The Royal Science and Technology Park (RSTP) was designated as a Special Economic Zone through the Special Economic Zone Act of 2018.
-This was an initiative by His Majesty King Mswati III to attract foreign investment into the Kingdom of Eswatini, promote export-oriented growth, generate employment with the intention to ensure technology transfer to the Eswatini populace, subsequently boost economic growth.
-The Investor Management Services Unit is responsible for the operationalization and management of RSTP’s SEZ Industrial Plot and the One Stop Shop Service Centre (OSSSC).

-Ethiopia

-Ethiopia has a SEZ named Oriental in Dukem (near Addis) that produces electrical machinery, construction materials, steel and metallurgy.
-The zone is wholly owned by China.

-Honduras

-Roatán contains a Zona de Empleo y de Desarrollo Económico (ZEDE) or Zone for Economic Development and Employment, designated by Honduran constitutional provisions and legislation.
-The goal is to enable stable legal structures, physical environment, human rights, and taxation in order to encourage investment, migration, and economic development.
-This is the location of the private charter city of Próspera.

 India

 India was one of the first countries in Asia to recognize the effectiveness of the Export Processing Zone (EPZ) model in promoting exports, with Asia's first EPZ set up in Kandla in 1965.
 In order to overcome the shortcomings experienced on account of the multiplicity of controls and clearances; absence of world-class infrastructure, and an unstable fiscal regime and with a view to attract larger foreign investments in India, the Special Economic Zones (SEZs) Policy was announced in April 2000.

 A comprehensive draft SEZ Bill was prepared after extensive discussions with the stakeholders.
 A number of meetings were held in various parts of the country both by the Minister for Commerce and Industry as well as senior officials for this purpose.
 The draft SEZ Rules were widely discussed and put on the website of the Department of Commerce.
 Around 800 suggestions were received on the draft rules.

 SEZ Act provides for customs duty on services cleared into DTAIt was hoped that the bill would instill confidence in investors and signal the Government's commitment to a stable SEZ policy regime.
 Thereby generating greater economic activity and employment through their establishment.

 The Special Economic Zones Act was passed by the Government of India in May 2005, it received Presidential assent on the 23rd of June, 2005.
 While introducing the act, then prime minister of India, Dr. Manmohan Singh, said:“SEZs are here to stay”.